SpacingBat3/WebCord/docs/Support.md

 all of the issues that are specific to this platforms only.
-I may release binaries for these platforms as well, but don't expect they're going to be supported by me – if any issue that is specific to the one of these platform is started on the project's
-[GitHub repository](https://github.com/SpacingBat3/WebCord), it might be closed and/or flagged as `wontfix` without any explaination or answer.
+I may release binaries for these platforms as well, but don't expect they're going to be supported by me – if any issue that is specific to the one of these platform is started on the project's [GitHub repository][repo], it might be closed and/or flagged as `wontfix` without any explaination or answer.

+### Non-GNU Linux distributions

+### FreeBSD

+Currently Electron isn't officially supported on FreeBSD.
+Electron was previously available in freshports, there's currently no Electron 14+ releases here, so it doesn't seems to be supported there anymore.
+Also see [electron/electron #3797][issue3797].

+[repo]: https://github.com/SpacingBat3/WebCord "Github: SpacingBat3/WebCord"
+[issue3797]: https://github.com/electron/electron/issues/3797 "Add FreeBSD support to electron."